 I’m currently a Postdoctoral Fellow in Computer Science at Harvard University.
-I am working on the legal applications and implications of computational technologies, particularly programming languages and associated tools and techniques.
+I am working on the legal applications and implications of computational technologies.
+In particular, I am interested in the potential of programming languages and associated tools to develop programs that are used to enforce legal contracts.

 - Fujitsu Labs of America in their Network Systems Research group